 - Expert conflict scholars and practitioners talk about polarization in these interview segments.

 - BI Essay on Limiting Escalation and De-escalation

-Have you done this in a particularly tricky or difficult conflict situation?
+HD3: Sound the Alarm: Have you done this in a particularly tricky or difficult conflict situation?
 Tell us about what you did and how it worked out.
 Did it help?
 Did that change the conflict dynamics?
-(Answer below in the comment field, but in order to do that you need to be registered as a MBI Discussant.)
+(Answer below in an email and we will post your answer here!)